Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 | Keyword | Explanation
 |-|:-|
 | `cell` | Cellular radio, which includes GPRS (2G), UMTS (3G), LTE (4G) and 5G.
 | `wifi` | Wireless Fidelity, a radio network following the IEEE-802.11-standard.
 WiFi is just a subset of WLAN (a radio network without further specifications).
-Actually, there are also other types of radio standards for local radio network too, but since WiFi is practically used everywhere as the WLAN technology, the incorrect assumption of both of them being the same... happened.
+Actually, there are other types of radio standards for local radio network too, but since WiFi is practically used everywhere as the WLAN technology, the incorrect assumption of both of them being the same... happened.
 | `bluetooth` | Short-range wireless technology standard.
 It is mostly used for wireless headset, gaming pads or fitness tracking devices in our everyday life cases.
 | `nfc` | Near Field Communication.
 Communication protocol between devices over a distance of only 4 cm or less.
 Works with induction and is relatively slow.
 Usually used for payment systems or often integrated in identity cards of all sorts for identification, both without contact.
 | `wimax` | Worldwide Interoperability for Microwave Access, a family of wireless broadband communication standard based on the IEEE-Standard 802.16.
 It is sometimes also counted as one of the 4G technologies.